ZLHysong/reminder-cli/README.md

 # Reminder CLI App

 This is a SUPER simple CLI app, written in C++, to send you reminders at a given intervals.

-In theory, it should run on WSL and Windows, but has so far only been tested in WSL.
+Currently, this app is WSL only.
+Hopefully in the future I can extend it to work on Windows, Mac, and Red Hat.

 ![CLI](1.png "CLI App")
 ![Toast Notifiation](2.png "Toast Notification")